porrey/max1704x/README.md

       FuelGauge.clearAlert();
     }

+### Change the Alert Threshold ###
-The alert threshold is a 5-bit value that sets the state of charge level where an interrupt is generated on the ALRT pin.
+The alert threshold is a 5-bit value that sets the state of charge level where an interrupt is generated on the **ALRT** pin.
 The alert threshold has an LSb weight of 1% and can be programmed from 1% up to 32%.
-The power-up default value for ATHD is 4%.
+The power-up default value for **ATHD** is 4%.

 The **`getThreshold()`** and **`setThresold()`** methods can be used to get the current threshold setting and to change the threshold setting.